SUEZ recycling and recovery UK

 Suffolk County Council

 Suffolk County Council is responsible for disposing of household waste from across Suffolk.
-It works hand-in-hand with the county’s seven district and borough councils, who collect the waste.
+It works hand-in-hand with the county’s five district and borough councils, who collect the waste.

 Together, the six councils make up the Suffolk Waste Partnership and their shared aim is to minimise levels of waste generated and to manage waste in ways that are environmentally, economically and socially sustainable.